 Some schools also have caretaker houses.
 The Ministry originally provided them at schools where it was hard to get trades people or security was needed.

 Boards of trustees now manage nearly all core houses.
-If your school has a core house, you are the landlord.
+If your school has a core house then you're the landlord.
 Your responsibilities as landlord include:

 - finding tenants

 - carrying out property inspections

 - collecting the bond and rent

 - managing tenancy disputes

 - paying for all operating costs, including rates and insurance.